-Pool Inspections In Brisbane
+Pool Safety Inspections in Brisbane

-If you are selling your property, homeowners must have their swimming pools assessed for safety compliance through pool inspections, in Brisbane and cross the whole of Queensland there is one pool safety standard AS 1926 1 & 2 QDC MP 3.4.
-Pool compliance is not only a legal requirement, but a humanitarian approach to ensure children are safe whenever they access and use swimming pools.
+If you are selling your property, homeowners must have their swimming pools assessed for safety compliance through pool safety inspections, in Brisbane and across the whole of Queensland there is one pool safety standard AS 1926 1 & 2 QDC MP 3.4.
+Pool compliance is not only a legal requirement but a humanitarian approach to ensure children are safe whenever they access and use swimming pools.
 Cases of children drowning or sustaining major immersion injuries are disheartening and if there is anything pool owners can do it is worth every effort.

-Legal Background to Pool Inspections in Brisbane
+Legal Background to Pool safety Inspections in Brisbane

-As early as 1991, long before the institution of regulations governing pool inspections in Brisbane, swimming pools were required to have a fence around them that was in compliance with the then amended Standard Building By-laws and the Local Government Act.
-This was necessary to tame the rising cases of children drownings and injuries resulting from access and use of swimming pools.
+As early as 1991, long before the institution of regulations governing pool safety inspections in Brisbane, swimming pools were required to have a fence around them that was in compliance with the then amended Standard Building By-laws and the Local Government Act.
+This was necessary to tame the rising cases of children drowning and injuries resulting from access and use of swimming pools.

 The Classification of Swimming Pools to be inspected

 The regulation covers the following types of swimming pools and requires that they undergo the inspection to assess their compliance with the safety standard.

 • Pools existing prior to the enactment of the pool safety laws

 • New pools that were built after 1st December 2010

 Before pools associated with hotels, hostels, motels, backpacker accommodation, boarding houses, and accommodation for the aged were not included under the inspection list, but under the current laws, they have to undergo thorough assessment in Queensland done by licensed professionals.